-• Providing fit-for-purpose and fit-for-use services as defined in the Agency's annual ICT Action Plan.
+Providing fit-for-purpose and fit-for-use services as defined in the Agency's annual ICT Action Plan.

-Objective 4: High-quality IT support to staff Provide high-qua to enable them po vices to Agency staff sks effectively.
-Expected results IT Service and Incident requests are addressed / fulfilled in a timely and effective manner Incoming IT reque by the Agency's So time and in high quality Indicators Latest result Target Year N Means and frequency of verification 85% of staff rate provided services with "satisfied" or "very satisfied" Year N-2: 2020: 78% of staff rated services with "satisfied", 21% with "very satisfied" (total: 99% achieved) > 85% of staff rates services with either "satisfied" or "very satisfied" Each ticket response is evaluated.
+Objective 4: High-quality IT support to staff Provide high-quality IT support services to Agency state to enable them performing their tasks effectively.
+Expected results IT Service and Incident requests are addressed / fulfilled in a timely and effective manner Incoming IT requests are handled in time and in high qualit by the Agency's Service Desk.
+Indicators Latest result Target Year N Means and

+Indicators Latest result Target Year N Means and frequency of verification 85% of staff rate provided services with "satisfied" or "very satisfied" Year N-2: 2020: 78% of staff rated services with "satisfied", 21% with "very satisfied" (total: 99% achieved) > 85% of staff rates services with either "satisfied" or "very satisfied" Each ticket response is evaluated.
 A monthly report of the ratings by staff is generated and reported to management.
-Main outputs